 MEETING EFFICIENCY REQUIREMENTS FOR FEDERAL PURCHASES

 The U.S. Environmental Protection Agency (EPA) sets the efficiency criteria for this product category in its ENERGY STAR program requirements.
 Manufacturers meeting these requirements are allowed to display the ENERGY STAR label on complying models.
-For current requirements and list of qualified products, visit the ENERGY STAR website.
+Visit the ENERGY STAR website for the most up-to-date room air conditioner efficiency levels and product specification information, and a list of qualified room air conditioners.

 DEFINING THE PRODUCT CATEGORY